Soap For Hope

 For 4.000 years, Syrian artisans have made natural soap of olive- and laurel oil.
-A renowned organic product and a cultural pride of Aleppo - now close to extinction due to the war.
+A renowned natural product and a cultural pride of Aleppo - now close to extinction due to the war.

 Defying the war to keep the culture alive, our soap seeks to promote what once was - and what might be again.